Moebits/Music-Player/readme.md

 - Render and download audio with effects
 - Keeps a record of recent plays
 - Play previous and next tracks (from your file system)
+- Support for playing MIDI files with a synthesizer

 ### Installation